Should a Christian Marry Outside the Faith?

 This is a multifaceted question and it would not do it justice to answer it hastily.
 A preliminary foundation must be laid.
 We would offer the following thoughts for careful study.

-First of all, we must observe that marriage is a sacred relationship which was initiated by the Creator for the benefit of humanity as a whole (Genesis 2:18ff).
+First of all, we must observe that marriage is a sacred relationship which was initiated by the Creator for the benefit of humanity as a whole (Gen. 2:18ff).
 Any two eligible people (male and female, unfettered by a previous marital tie) may enter into this divine relationship with the assurance that the union is recognized by God.
-This is a universal circumstance, and has been since the beginning of time (though a lower marriage standard was tolerated in the pre-Christian ages [cf. Matthew 19:8]).
+This is a universal circumstance, and has been since the beginning of time (though a lower marriage standard was tolerated in the pre-Christian ages [cf. Matt.
+19:8]).

 Having noted the above, however, there are additional factors that must be taken into consideration.
 Let us preview some of these: